-Original post: I recently met a friend for lunch at Empress Tavern located in Downtown Sacramento.
-Empress Tavern is located below the Crest Theater on K Street.
+A friend and I recently met for lunch at Empress Tavern located in Downtown Sacramento.
+Empress Tavern is located underground below the Crest Theater on K Street.

 It was mid-week and we did not have a reservation, nor did we need one.
 Just one of the many advantages of having the Legislature out-of-town (i.e. not in session).